 What i expect of MY Clients

-I ask that clients be serious about their goals and grant our relationship enough space so they can reach their goals quickly.
+I ask that clients be serious about their goals and grant our relationship enough space so they can give our work together and their follow-through, the importance they (not I) think it deserves.
 That means they must be willing to tell me what they are thinking and feeling and be willing to listen to what I have to say.
 Obviously we need to take the time needed to develop the trust a coaching relationship requires.

 I ask new clients to make an initial commitment to themselves (not to me) to give us both 90 days of coaching to see whether the relationship can be effective for them.That’s a commitment they are free to break.
-Clients are always able to stop coaching whenever they choose.
+Clients are always able to stop coaching whenever they choose, without notice.

 What clients CAN expect from ME